Quasiflats in hierarchically hyperbolic spaces: Introduction

+It was established in \cite{hhs1} that all CAT(0) cube complexes with proper, cocompact, cospecial (in the sense of Haglund-Wise~\cite{HaglundWise}) group actions admit factor systems.
+More generally, it is shown in~\cite{HagenSusse} that a CAT(0) cube complex $\cuco X$ has a factor system whenever it admits a proper cocompact action by a group $G$ satisfying any one of a number of natural algebraic conditions, e.g., finite height for hyperplane stabilizers or other weak versions of virtual cospecialness of the $G$--action.
+In fact, that paper contains a characterization of actions that give rise to a factor system.
+We are not aware of any proper CAT(0) cube complex that admits a proper cocompact group action but does not contain a factor system (indeed, we have conjectured that all cubical groups admit factor systems, see \cite[Conjecture A]{hhs2}).

-\begin{proof} As shown in~\cite{HagenSusse}, $\cuco X^{(1)}$ with the combinatorial metric admits an HHS structure based on the construction in~\cite[Section 8]{hhs1}.
-In particular, the hierarchy paths/rays in $\cuco X^{(1)}$ are combinatorial geodesics, so standard $\nu$--orthants (which are products of hierarchy rays) can be taken to be $\ell_1$--embedded copies of the standard cubical tiling of $[0,\infty)^\nu$.
+\begin{proof}[Proof of Corollary~\ref{cori:cubulated}] As shown in~\cite{hhs1}, $\cuco X^{(1)}$ with the combinatorial metric admits an HHS structure based on the construction in~\cite[Section 8]{hhs1}.
+In particular, the hierarchy paths/rays in $\cuco X^{(1)}$ are combinatorial geodesics, so standard $\nu$--orthants can be taken to be $\ell_1$--embedded copies of the standard cubical tiling of $[0,\infty)^\nu$.
 By Theorem~\ref{thmi:main} we are done, if we choose all our $Q_{i}$ to be of the first type listed above.